KDAB/KDDockWidgets/README.md

 Trying out the examples
 =======================
-A full demo lives in `examples/dockwidgets/`, it showcasts most of the features.
+A full demo that showcases most of the features lives in [examples/dockwidgets](examples/dockwidgets).

-A simpler example lives in `examples/minimal/`, which might be more indicated to learn the API, as it's less overwelming than the full demo.
+A simpler example can be found in [examples/minimal](examples/minimal), which might be more indicated to learn the API, as it's less overwhelming than the full demo.

 Open a terminal capable of building Qt5 applications.
 Make sure you have cmake, ninja, compiler, Qt, etc in PATH.